 Cawdor Castle is among Scotland’s most romantic castles.
 Famous for its fairy-tale exteriors, its dramatic history and stunning gardens which are over 300 years old, this is a wonderful castle to visit when exploring the highlands.
 Meanwhile, further to the west, Eilean Donan is probably the most photographed castle in the world, with a perfect setting on an island at the start of Loch Duich.
 This castle is full of Jacobite history including a sword used at the battle of Culloden.
 In Angus sits the magnificent Glamis Castle, home to the Earls of Strathmore, the childhood home of the late HM The Queen Mother and the setting for Shakespeare’s Macbeth.
 Approached down a long drive way, Glamis has a wonderful baronial splendour and plenty of ghosts!

-We would be delighted to help you find the perfect castle rental in Scotland so please call or email us.
+If you would like to stay in a castle in Scotland, we would be delighted to help you find the perfect castle rental in Scotland so please call or email us.

 For those who have a passion for castles and would like to read more about them, why not take a read of our Ultimate Guide to Castles?
 If you would love to visit Scotland and are wondering what there is to see and do, please take a look at some of our blog posts.
 It is very difficult to decide when the best time to visit Scotland is, as every season has it’s magic.
 There are so many incredible things to see and do in Scotland, but no trip would be complete without visiting a distillery.
 Here, we run through our favourite 15 whisky distilleries in all of Scotland.
 Scotland isn’t only famous for its castles, but also for its golf, fishing and sights.